Branch Node

 No AI or User Interaction

-- If two different Branch Nodes rely on the same data , make sure that data comes from a single Step or Function Node upstream.
-Don’t recalculate or redefine variables in multiple places—consolidate.
+If multiple Branch Nodes rely on the same data, make sure that data comes from a single source upstream.
+Don’t recalculate or redefine variables in multiple places—consolidate to avoid inconsistencies.

 Don’t Use Branch Nodes for Simple “Wait for User Input”

-- If all you need is to wait for user text or a button click, use a Conversation or Step Node with a prompt.
-Branch Nodes should not generate output; they should only evaluate logic.
+If all you need is to wait for user text or a button click, use a Conversation node instead.
+Branch Nodes should not generate output or wait for user input—they should only evaluate logic and route the flow.

 -